 This drug is alcohol-sensitising and works at making one sick whenever they consume alcohol.
 When it is combined with drinking, it causes nausea, flushing, and headaches.

 However, this drug is the least preferred during the alcoholism treatment process because the side effects are extremely dangerous, and in fact, it does not treat the symptoms related to AUD.

 Left untreated, the long-term outlook of AUD will take a toll on your body and may cause a wide variety of complications such as:

-- Raise the risk of heart disease
+- Raise the risk of chronic disease

 - Cause many different kinds of cancer